carlmontanari/scrapli/README.md

 - Cisco IOS-XR (tested on: 6.5.3)
 - Arista EOS (tested on: 4.22.1F)

-This "driver" pattern is pretty much exactly like the implementation in NAPALM.
-The driver extends the base class/base networking driver class with device specific functionality such as privilege escalation/de-escalation, setting appropriate prompts to search for, and picking out appropriate [ntc templates](https://github.com/napalm-automation/napalm)
+In the future it would be possible for folks to contribute additional "community" drivers, however, is unlikely that any additional "core" platforms would be added.

-    for use with TextFSM.
+The "driver" pattern is pretty much exactly like the implementation in NAPALM.
+The driver extends the base class (`Scrape`)/base networking driver class (`NetworkDriver`) with device specific functionality such as privilege escalation/de-escalation, setting appropriate prompts to search for, and picking out appropriate [ntc templates ](https://github.com/napalm-automation/napalm) for use with TextFSM.

 All of this is focused on network device type SSH cli interfaces, but should work on pretty much any SSH connection (though there are almost certainly better options for non-network type devices!).
-This "base" (`Scrape`) connection does not handle any kind of device-specific operations such as privilege escalation or saving configurations, it is simply intended to be a bare bones connection that can interact with nearly any device/platform if you are willing to
+The "base" (`Scrape`) connection does not handle any kind of device-specific operations such as privilege escalation or saving configurations, it is simply intended to be a bare bones connection that can interact with nearly any device/platform if you are willing to
     send/parse inputs/outputs manually.